 - If you can’t find gluten-free gnocchi, use an equal amount of potatoes, peeled and diced.

 - Frozen okra is a great option for this recipe.
 Use baby okra if possible.

 - If you’re not used to eating legumes and okra often, then expect some bloating and gas.

 You may also like these similar recipes:

-- 4-6 tablespoons fresh lemon juice (start with 4 and adjust according to taste)
+- 4 tablespoons freshly squeezed lemon juice (start with 4 and adjust according to taste)

-- Transfer the olive oil, the onion, the okra, the bay leaf, the allspice, and the paprika to a pot and cook over medium/high heat until the onion is translucent (about 5 minutes).
+- Transfer the olive oil, the onion, the salt, the paprika, the black pepper and the turmeric to a large pot and sauté, stirring often, over medium/high heat until the onion is translucent (about 3-4 minutes).

-- Add the wine, the pureed tomatoes, and the lemon juice and reduce heat to a gentle simmer.
-Cover and cook for 15-20 minutes, depending on how soft you like the okra.
+- Add the wine (or vegetable stock), the pureed tomatoes, the sumac (or lemon zest) and the lemon juice and bring to a boil.
+Then reduce the heat to a gentle simmer, cover the pot with a lid and cook for 15-18 minutes, depending on how soft you prefer the okra.